durability-labs/archivist-docs/README.md

     └── networks
     ```

   3. If you need to translate images, they are located inside a *public* folder.
-After translation, add a language suffix to the language specific file, for example *public/learn/architecture-`ko`.png*.
+The architecture diagram is an SVG (`public/learn/architecture.svg`), so translate it and add a language suffix to the language specific file, for example *public/learn/architecture-`ko`.svg*.

     Then, update the docs to use a language specific image.